Last Updated on June 9, 2025

 Being an old and historic city, London is one of the most haunted cities in the world.
 Therefore, it’s a brilliant city to embark on a ghost walk and there are plenty to choose from.
 A guide will take you through London’s streets, taking you to London’s most haunted locations and imparting information about London’s eeriest ghosts.

 From touring haunted pubs to jumping on a ghost bus, there are plenty of ghost walks and or tours in the city to choose from.
 To help we’ve written a full article detailing the best ghost tours in the captial.
+Ghostly options include a free walking ghost tour, a serial killer tour and a trip on a boat.

 Walk Through The Greenwich Foot Tunnel